Modules & Libraries¶

 Classes and generic functions may be sealed using a number of Dylan forms.
 This prevents code in other libraries from subclassing objects or adding methods to generic functions, and lets the compiler optimize more effectively.
 Both classes and generic functions are sealed by default.

-To allow code in other libraries to subclass a given class, declare it as open:
+To allow code in other libraries to subclass a given class,

 define open class <sample> (<object>) end;